mapprotocol/docs/develop/chains-connect.md

-# Connected Chains and Corresponding Addresses

-Below is MAP Protocol's latest chain connectivity progress and the corresponding contract addresses.
-In order to connect one chain to another, light clients will be deployed on MAP Relay Chain and the to-be-connected chains.
+> Below is MAP Protocol's latest chain connectivity progress and the corresponding contract addresses.
+In order to connect one chain to another, light clients will be deployed on the MAP Relay Chain, the to-be-connected chains, and the MAP Omnichian Service (MOS) layer.

 ## Ethereum
 * `Light-client on MAPO`